 Comment Addressed in EIS?
 If yes, location; if no, rationale Consider expanding the acquisition of Friendship Park to include the entire park so southbound vehicle traffic can exit from Archibald Street directly to Mexico.
-Yes Section 2.1.1 GSA to support the acquisition of Bureau of Land Management (BLM) land for city parkland due to loss of Friendship Park.
+Yes Section 2.1.1 GSA to support the acquisition of BLM land for city parkland due to loss of Friendship Park.
 No The acquisition of additional park land is not a part of this Proposed Action.